lombardpress/lombardpress-schema/docs/1.0/critical/index.md

   * the `witDetail` **MUST** take a pointer `@wit`
 5. `lem` **MAY** be empty.
 6. If `lem` is empty, it **MUST** contain the `@n` element.
-7. A `lem` **MUST** have `@wit` when its parent `app` is contained within another `app` element.

-When one or more witnesses contain readings that are not adopted in the critical text, the `lem` element **MUST** be left empty.
+  * When one or more witnesses contain readings that are not adopted in the critical text, the `lem` element **MUST** be left empty.
 But since there is then no lemma to anchor the apparatus entry in the critical text, another label is needed. `@n` gives the processor a label for this purpose.
 Usually the word preceding the apparatus would be used for that.
 An example of that could look like this:

 ```xml
 Praeterea, sicut oculus